The Tempest: Postcolonial interpretation

-The Tempest is one of the plays (alongside The Merchant of Venice and Othello) most analysed in a Postcolonial context, and indeed is considered to be the work upon which postcolonial studies first took root.
+The Tempest is one of the plays (alongside The Merchant of Venice and Othello) most analysed from a postcolonial perspective, and indeed is considered to be the work upon which postcolonial studies first took root.
 The play has become, in the words of Peter Hulme, "emblematic of the founding years of England's colonialism".
 From a postcolonial perspective, Prospero is seen as having imported to the island the social and moral structures of Milan (meaning, for early audiences, of London) by seizing rule, and making slaves of its inhabitants Caliban and Ariel.

 Traditionally, it was common to view The Tempest as an allegory of artistic creativity, with Prospero as all-knowing and benevolent.
-Beginning in about 1950, with the publication of Psychology of Colonization by Octave Mannoni, postcolonial theorists have increasingly appropriated The Tempest and reinterpreted it in light of postcolonial theory.
+Beginning in about 1950, with the publication of Psychology of Colonization by Octave Mannoni, postcolonial theorists have increasingly reinterpreted The Tempest in light of postcolonial theory.
 This new way of looking at the text explored the effect of the "coloniser" (Prospero) on the "colonised" (Ariel and Caliban).
 Although Ariel is often overlooked in these debates in favour of the more intriguing Caliban, he is nonetheless an essential component of them.
-So, in the 1960s and 1970s, Caliban's "This island's mine... which thou tak'st from me" became a rallying-cry for African and Caribbean intellectuals.
+So, in the 1960s and 1970s, Caliban's "This island's mine ... which thou tak'st from me" became a rallying cry for African and Caribbean intellectuals.

 But critics such as Meredith Anne Skura have pointed out the limits of the postcolonial approach, referencing its projection backwards onto a play from the 1610s of historical events which happened later, and stressing the point that, in the story, Prospero does not choose to colonise the island, but runs aground there after being set adrift.

-Feminist
+Feminist interpretation

 Feminist interpretations of The Tempest consider the play in terms of gender roles and relationships among the characters on stage, and consider how concepts of gender are constructed and presented by the text, and explore the supporting consciousnesses and ideologies, all with an awareness of imbalances and injustices.
 Two early feminist interpretations of The Tempest are included in Anna Jameson's Shakespeare's Heroines (1832) and Mary Clarke's The Girlhood of Shakespeare's Heroines (1851).